cartergeile/project-3-client/README.md

 ```
 As a user, I want the ability to:
 - sign up for an account.
 - sign in to my account.
 - sign out of my account.
 - change my password.
-- create a new boat.
+- create a new trip.
-- view all boats.
+- view all trips.
-- view a boat's name, location, type, and picture.
+- view a trip's location, start date, and end date.
-- view the weather in a boat's location.
-- update a boat.
+- update a trip I have created.
-- delete a boat I have created.
+- delete a trip I have created.
-- post a review to a boat.
+- post a boat to a trip.
+- view a boat's name, captain, passenger capacity, length, city, amd image.
+- view whether pets are allowed on the boat.
+- view the weather in the boat's city during the trip.
-- delete reviews I have made.
+- delete boats I have made.
-- view a boat's reviews.
+- view a trip's boats.
 ```

 ## Wireframes